benpolinsky/GHSanity/README.md

 ## Features todo

-- filter by label is inverted, maube select existing and then select exlude.
+- filter by label is inverted, maybe select existing and then select exclude.
 - checkbox select mass actions
 - all finished PRs mark as done (maybe not issues)
 - all filter options/multiple filters